Mijux/RealTGoodOffersBot/README.md

 # RealTGoodOffersBot

 **On-chain** retrieval of RealT secondary market offers (YAM).
-Filtering of offers via a customizable configuration and sending of offers via Telegram.
+Filtering of offers via a customizable configuration and sending of offers via Telegram or Ntfy .

 ## Overview